Kenny Brunner

-Kenneth D. Brunner II (born December 8, 1978) is an American professional basketball coach and former player.
+Kenneth Dwayne Brunner II (born December 8, 1978) is an American professional basketball coach and former player.
 Brunner played college basketball for the Georgetown Hoyas and the Southern Idaho Golden Eagles.

 Early life

 Bruner was born on December 8, 1978, in Los Angeles California.
 His father was an alcoholic and his mother was a drug addict so Bruner was raised primarily by his grandmother in Inglewood, California.
 He first played football but transitioned to basketball at the encouragement of his grandmother.
 To further develop his potential, Brunner was encouraged to attend Dominguez High School in Compton, California – an hour-long bus ride away from his home but where he created a reputation by playing streetball.

 Bruner was considered the nation's top point guard during his senior season.
 He committed to play college basketball for the Fresno State Bulldogs but rescinded his offer when the Bulldogs received point shaving allegations in March 1997.